ingararntzen/timingdocs/docs/source/dataset.rst

 Constructor
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-..  js:class:: Axis()
+..  js:class:: Dataset()

-    Creates an empty axis dataset.
+    Creates an empty *Dataset*.

 Instance Attributes
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-..  js:attribute:: axis.size
+..  js:attribute:: size

-    :returns int: number of cues managed by axis
+    :returns int: number of cues managed by *Dataset*

 Instance Methods
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-..  js:method:: axis.has(key)
+..  js:method:: has(key)

     :param object key: cue key
     :returns boolean: true if cue key exists

-    Check if given key is managed by axis.
+    Check if given key is managed by *Dataset*.

-..  js:method:: axis.get(key)
+..  js:method:: get(key)

     :param object key: cue key
     :returns cue: cue object if key exists, else undefined

     Get cue object by key.

-..  js:method:: axis.keys()
+..  js:method:: keys()

     :returns iterable: all cue keys

-    Iterable for all keys managed by axis.
+    Iterable for all keys managed by *Dataset*.

-..  js:method:: axis.values()
+..  js:method:: values()

     :returns iterable: all cues

-    Iterable for all cues managed by axis.
+    Iterable for all cues managed by *Dataset*.

-..  js:method:: axis.update (cues[, options])
+..  js:method:: update (cues[, options])

     :param iterator cues: iterable of cues or single cue
     :param object options: options
-    :returns changeMap: cue changes caused by the update operation
+    :returns Array: list of cue change items

-    Insert, replace and delete cues from the axis.
-For details on how to construct cue parameters see :ref:`axis-update`.
+    Insert, replace and delete cues from the *Dataset*.
+For details on how to construct cue parameters see :ref:`dataset-update`.
+For details on return value see :ref:`dataset-update-result`.

     - options.equals: custom equality function for cue data

-        See :ref:`axis-cue-equality`.
+        See :ref:`dataset-cue-equality`.

     - options.chaining: support chaining

-        See :ref:`axis-chaining`
+        See :ref:`dataset-chaining`

-..  js:method:: axis.clear()
+..  js:method:: clear()

-    :returns changeMap: cue changes caused by the operation
+    :returns Array: list of change items: cue changes caused by the operation

-    Clears all cues of the axis.
+    Clears all cues of the *Dataset*.
 Much more effective than iterating through cues and deleting them.

-..  js:method:: axis.lookup(interval[, mode])
+..  js:method:: lookup(interval[, mode])

     :param Interval interval: lookup interval
     :param int mode: lookup mode
     :returns Array: list of cues

-    Returns all cues matching a given interval on axis.
-Lookup mode specifies the exact meaning of *match*, see :ref:`axis-lookup`.
+    Returns all cues matching a given interval on *Dataset*.
+Lookup mode specifies the exact meaning of *match*, see :ref:`interval-match`.

     Note also that the lookup operation may be used to lookup cues that match a single point on the timeline, simply by defining the lookup interval as a single point, see :ref:`interval-definition`.

-..  js:method:: axis.lookup_endpoints(interval)
+..  js:method:: lookup_endpoints(interval)

     :param Interval interval: lookup interval
     :returns Array: list of {endpoint: endpoint, cue:cue} objects

-    Lookup all cue endpoints on the axis, within some interval See :ref:`axis-lookup-endpoints`.
+    Lookup all cue endpoints on the *Dataset*, within some interval see :ref:`dataset-lookup-endpoints`.

-..  js:method:: axis.lookup_delete(interval[, mode])
+..  js:method:: lookup_delete(interval[, mode])

     :param Interval interval: lookup interval
     :param int mode: search mode
-    :returns changeMap: cue changes caused by the operation
+    :returns Array: array of cue change items

     Deletes all cues *matching* a given lookup interval.
-    Similar to *lookup*, see :ref:`axis-lookup`.
+    Similar to *lookup*, see :ref:`dataset-lookup`.

-..  js:method:: axis.on (type, callback[, ctx])
+..  js:method:: on (type, callback[, ctx])

     :param string type: event type
     :param function callback: event callback
     :param object ctx: set *this* object to be used during callback invokation.
-If not provided, *this* will be the axis instance.
+If not provided, *this* will be the *Dataset* instance.

     Register a callback for events of given type.
-The axis exports only a single event type *"change"*.
-See :ref:`axis-events`.
+The *Dataset* exports event types **update**, **change**, **remove**.
+See :ref:`dataset-events`.

-..  js:method:: axis.off (type, callback)
+..  js:method:: off (type, callback)

     :param string type: event type
     :param function callback: event callback

     Un-register a callback for given event type.
-See :ref:`axis-events`.
+See :ref:`dataset-events`.